The Bankrate promise

 Series E bonds issued after November 1965 earned interest for 30 years, which is how long they take to mature.
 When you cash your bond, it’s worth the face value, plus any interest accrued, based on the rates prevalent when the bond was purchased.

 You can check the value of your savings bonds online at TreasuryDirect.gov.
 To ascertain the bonds’ value, you need to know four things:

 When should I cash in Series E savings bonds?

-Because the last Series E savings bond stopped earning interest in 2010, Stoj suggests cashing them in if you have them—although you don’t have to do that.
-In some cases, Stoj points out, having those savings bonds can provide comfort as a way of making sure there’s something available in an emergency.
+Because the last Series E savings bond stopped earning interest in 2010, Stoj suggests cashing them in if you have them — although you don’t have to.
+In some cases, Stoj points out, having those savings bonds can provide comfort as a way of ensuring you’ll have something available in an emergency.

 “After my father died a few years ago, my mom was very nervous about not being able to pay the rent,” Stoj says.
 “They bought some of the last paper Series E bonds, so when I told my mom she has a stack of bonds in a safe that will cover her rent for about three years, she was able to sleep at night.”

-On the other hand, though, you might be better off cashing in your Series E bonds and putting that money to work in something likely to provide a return, according to Michael Shea, CFP, financial advisor at Applied Capital.
+On the other hand, though, you might be better off cashing in your Series E bonds and putting that money to work in something likely to provide a return, according to Michael Shea, CFP, owner of True Equity Wealth Management LLC.